Canada Water: History and development

-In November 2024 the Canada Dock Boardwalk, a 170-meter boardwalk spanning the length of the lake, was opened to the public.
+In November 2024 the Canada Dock Boardwalk, a 170-metre boardwalk spanning the length of the lake, was opened to the public.
 A parade featuring giant puppets took place on the boardwalk to celebrate its opening.

-In April 2025, an experience based on the video game Minecraft opened in a specially built building called Corner Corner.

 Freshwater lake

 Canada Water is the only body of fresh water in London Docklands.
 The lake is now kept topped up with fresh water using a windpump.
 This arrangement was put in place following research by the landscape architect Fraser Borwick, which revealed that ground water had historically been extracted to supply various industrial processes using wind power.
 After checking the borehole results of the Jubilee line construction team, it was established that large amounts of potable water were available, and a borehole 80 metres long was sunk into the ground.
 The borehole is lined for 60 metres, and the bottom 20 metres is into chalk.
 The investigation of how best to keep the lake topped up with fresh water was the result of some damage to the lining of the old dock during construction works in the 1980s.
 Another solution considered involved securing a water supply from the flooded tunnels of London Underground, but this was considered too risky.

 The lake's reedbeds support a variety of aquatic plants such as lesser reedmace, and are home to a variety of waterfowl including mute swans, tufted ducks, mallards, moorhens and coots.
 A non-native terrapin, known locally as Señor Tortuga, has also been sighted in the lake.